MicrosoftDocs/Advertising/advertising/transaction-message/schemas.md

 # Price feed schemas

 The Transaction XSD (transaction.xsd) defines the schema for Bing Hotel's price feed.
 The schema defines the objects that you use to specify itineraries.
-For information about the objects and elements that Bing uses, see [Price feed (formerly Transaction message) reference](../transaction-message/reference.md).
+For information about the objects and elements that Bing uses, see [Price feed reference](../transaction-message/reference.md).

 The following are the XSDs that define the Price feed schema.